‘Thank You, Mario! But Our Princess Is In Another Castle!’

 Indeed, a study by Gigya and its partners including Pepsi, Nike, and Dell, found that gamifying your website boosts engagement by the third.
 There was a boost in the number of comments by 13%, social sharing by 22%, and content discovery by 68%!
 There’s no reason why you can’t do the same at your virtual event.

 But let’s backtrack for a second.
-What is gamification?
+What is virtual event gamification?
 And how does it work?

 One of the best definitions comes from Michael Wu, Chief AI Strategist at PROS, who defines it as: “the use of game elements to drive game-like player behavior in a non-game context with predictability”.
 Think of the coins and superpowers in Super Mario, which create a loop of progress and reward.